Graduate Information

 Licensure and Job Placement

-The Graduate Counseling Program had a total of 13 graduates in 2023, with 76% of admitted students graduating from the program in the expected time period.
-The most current data from the Virginia Department of Health shows that EMU MA in Clinical Mental Health Counseling graduates who have taken their licensure exam in Virginia have a pass rate of 80%, as compared to the 60% overall pass rate.
-Graduates have a 100% pass rate to achieve licensure as an LPC in Virginia.
-100% of the 2023 graduates who were seeking employment in counseling secured jobs within three months of graduation.
+The Graduate Counseling Program had a total of 14 graduates in 2024.
+Students are expected to complete the program in four years or less, and the 2020-2024 cohort had a 77.78% completion rate.
+The most current data from the Virginia Board of Counseling shows that EMU MA in Clinical Mental Health Counseling graduates who have taken their licensure exam in Virginia have a pass rate of 80%, as compared to the 60% overall pass rate.
+76.9% of the 2023 graduates who were seeking employment in counseling secured jobs within three months of graduation, and 100% secured jobs within nine months.

 Learn about licensure procedure in Virginia